BitcoinGenX/BitcoinGenerationX/depends/description.md

 This is a system of building and caching dependencies necessary for building Bitcoin.
 There are several features that make it different from most similar systems:

-### It is designed to be builder and host agnostic
+### It is designed to be builder and host agbitcoingenxtic

 In theory, binaries for any target OS/architecture can be created, from a builder running any OS/architecture.
 In practice, build-side tools must be